 Building and Growing a Nest Egg

 When it comes to retirement planning, there are a few key ways to maintain healthy growth for your nest egg and reach a robust, comfortable figure before retirement.
-If you want to build your nest egg up to your retirement goal sooner, consider:
+If you want to build your nest egg up and start saving for retirement sooner, consider:

 - Investing in assets – While a savings account is a common strategy for building a nest egg, asset allocation and investing in said assets, usually property, is also an effective way to put away for retirement.
 Consider inflation and retirement trends—over the last two years alone, home prices have risen over 40%.4 Putting your nest egg in real estate can pay heavy dividends come retirement time.
 As a bonus, a house provides the value of shelter and comfort as it increases in value.